 How to be a role model with positive coping strategies

-It’s a stressful time no matter how old you are.
+It continues to be a stressful time no matter how old you are.
 When there isn’t enough personal space for you or your teen, and you find yourself getting cranky: Remind yourself that this time together is an opportunity for you to model positive coping strategies.

 Positive coping strategies include finding emotional support that works for you, whether that’s happy distractions such as games or a favorite book or TV show, eating well, getting exercise and being kind and understanding under duress.
 Showing kids how to deal with stress in good ways now can help them throughout their lifetime.
 But remember, no one is perfect.